-CBD patches are popping up left and right as new featured products from many brands.
-Patches are a great option for the active individual seeking a convenient and straightforward CBD dosing method.
-Unlike most other CBD products, the patches are single-use only and feature the unique ability to transport CBD directly into the blood stream via the skin.
+CBD patches are a great option for the user who is seeking a convenient and straightforward dosing method.
+Unlike most other CBD products, the patches are single-use only and feature the unique ability to transport CBD directly into the bloodstream via the skin.

 How CBD Patches Work

 Sometimes labeled as “topical” patches, these patches are actually transdermal.
 Transdermal differs from topical in the sense that the CBD actually enters your blood stream through the skin.
 Topical lotions and creams, on the other hand, cannot penetrate the skin.

 Special permeability enhancers are typically needed to achieve the effects of a transdermal since CBD alone cannot cross the third layer in the skin.
 While traditional topicals cannot benefit internal conditions such as anxiety, transdermals may help.